wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v3.2 - xx.12.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.2)
+* NEW: css files now also get loaded only if a shortcode for a map is used
 * NEW: added <noscript>-infotext for browsers with Javascript disabled
+* NEW: added css class "mapsmarker" to all maps divs
+* CHANGED: function for editor switch link (should now work on all installs)
 * CHANGED: updated German translation

 = v3.1 - 05.12.2012 =